elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-literary-criticism-contribute-to-the-analysis-of-cultural-artefacts.md

 url: /learn/education-studies/questions/how-does-literary-criticism-contribute-to-the-analysis-of-cultural-artefacts
 score: -1.0
 related_article1:
-    id: 165899
+    id: 165883
-    title: How can planning and scheduling improve a student's academic performance?
+    title: >-
+        How does a lecturer contribute to the research focus of a university?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-planning-and-scheduling-improve-a-students-academic-performance
+    url: /learn/education-studies/questions/how-does-a-lecturer-contribute-to-the-research-focus-of-a-university
 related_article2:
+    id: 165903
+    title: >-
+        What are the benefits of developing transferable skills such as problem-solving and decision-making?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-benefits-of-developing-transferable-skills-such-as-problemsolving-and-decisionmaking
+related_article3:
     id: 165888
+    title: >-
-    title: Why is critical thinking considered essential in education, particularly in the arts and humanities?
+        Why is critical thinking considered essential in education, particularly in the arts and humanities?
     subject: Education Studies
     url: /learn/education-studies/questions/why-is-critical-thinking-considered-essential-in-education-particularly-in-the-arts-and-humanities
-related_article3:
-    id: 165899
-    title: How can planning and scheduling improve a student's academic performance?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-planning-and-scheduling-improve-a-students-academic-performance
 related_article4:
-    id: 165888
+    id: 165893
-    title: Why is critical thinking considered essential in education, particularly in the arts and humanities?
+    title: >-
+        How can presentation skills be enhanced through the use of visual aids?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-critical-thinking-considered-essential-in-education-particularly-in-the-arts-and-humanities
+    url: /learn/education-studies/questions/how-can-presentation-skills-be-enhanced-through-the-use-of-visual-aids
 related_article5:
-    id: 165887
+    id: 165898
-    title: How does lifelong learning contribute to the development of a research community?
+    title: >-
+        What is the importance of time management in achieving academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-lifelong-learning-contribute-to-the-development-of-a-research-community
+    url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
 ---

 &nbsp;